-SPECIAL CIRCUMSTANCES/PROFESSIONAL JUDGMENT See Appendix A for revised policy.
+SPECIAL CIRCUMSTANCES/PROFESSIONAL JUDGMENT

 A Federal Methodology is used to determine a family's eligibility for federal financial aid funds based on the information provided on the Free Application for Federal Student Aid (FAFSA).
 The Financial Aid Office understands that special circumstances may arise when the Federal Methodology does not accurately reflect a family's true ability to contribute to the cost of education.
 Students who believe their circumstances warrant reconsideration of their eligibility may meet with the Financial Aid Specialist to discuss their situation.
 The Financial Aid Specialist has the authority on a case-by-case basis to adjust certain data elements for a student with special or unusual circumstances.
-Some examples would be a layoff (we do not adjust income for students who quit a job or work less hours while attending school), separation/divorce, death in family, or unusually high medical or tuition bills, etc. If you feel that you have a special circumstance please contact the Financial Aid Office to discuss your situation and find out what documentation is needed.
+Some examples would be a layoff, separation/divorce, death in family, or unusually high medical bills, etc. We cannot adjust income for students who quit a job or work less hours while attending school; with the \text{\text{-exception of Full-Time programs with enrollment intensity.} If you feel that you have a special circumstance please contact the Financial Aid Office to discuss your situation and find out what documentation is needed.
 After reviewing all documentation the Financial Aid Office may exercise Professional Judgement and make adjustments to the student's aid eligibility on a case by case basis.
 The Professional Judgement decision is final and cannot be appealed to the Federal Department of Education.
-Professional Judgement is the discretionary action available to a financial aid administrator to address unusual circumstances that affect a student's ability to pay educational expenses.
+Professional Judgment is the discretionary action available to a financial aid administrator to address special or unusual circumstances that affect a student's ability to pay educational expenses.
 The Financial Aid Office may make adjustments on a case-by-case basis, and must document justification in the student's file.